 - Setting up your coaching services business

-The coaching market in Australian is booming.
+The life coaching market in Australian is booming.
 Awareness of the benefits of using a Life Coach or Mentor is becoming more widespread.
 And organisations that offer Life Coaching training and accreditation seem to be popping up everywhere.

 But being a Life Coach or Mentor is not without its legal risks.
 So protect yourself from lawsuits and follow these straightforward suggestions.